 Put another way, you won’t be able to please (or, in digital marketing terms, engage with) everyone with your post.
 But you can please just one person with it.
 By focusing on just that one person, you can create a more personal, even intimate, connection with your readers.

 Narrowing your audience to just one specific person can give your writing more focus and eliminates the equivocation and generalizing that can creep into a post when you’re trying to be all things to all people.
 So instead of writing a post to appeal to, say, all women over the age of 40 in managerial positions, write your post to speak to your own manager, or to your own daughter, or even to Marissa Mayer, CEO of Yahoo!.

-Your tiny audience doesn’t have to be someone you know, or even someone you know about.
-It can be a volunteer at a nursing home, or one of the guys who picks up your trash each week, or the adult you thought you’d be when you were thirteen.
+Your tiny audience doesn’t have to be someone you know or even someone you know about.
+It can be a volunteer at a nursing home, one of the guys who pick up your trash each week, or the adult you thought you’d be when you were thirteen.

 How does this shift in focus translate in the real world?
 The differences can be subtle or dramatic, but they can also mean the difference between reading your entire post and clicking away after the second paragraph.
 Consider the beginning of this factitious blog post:

 People start blogging to have fun.
 Some people even make some spare cash from their blogs, and a few actually make a living at it.
 What many bloggers have found over time, though, is that their blog becomes more than just a simple soapbox.
 It becomes a gateway to a new community of friends, colleagues, and business leads that makes blogging more worthwhile than they originally thought possible.